domenicbhutchins/domenichutchins.github.io/README.md

 2013 <i>Kierkegaard’s Ethical Critique of Hegel and His Literary Experimentation with Communicating Ethical and Religious Knowledge</i>

+2012 “A Phenomenological Study of the Epistemological Shift from Hinduism to Buddhism in Light of post-Kantian Continental Philosophy”

 <b>Artistic and Musical background:</b>